This post may contain affiliate links.

 Step 5: Finish and Serve

 Transfer the beetroot hummus to a shallow serving bowl and smoothen the top using a spoon.
-Drizzle with olive oil, sprinkle with toasted pine nuts, and garnish with chopped parsley for a final touch.
+Drizzle with olive oil, sprinkle with toasted pine nuts, and garnish with chopped parsley for a nice final touch.

 How to Prepare Beets for Hummus